 Tracking infections following exposures to lab confirmed infections of public health importance.

 Most hospitals have a system in place to notify patients, staff and public health authorities of infections acquired during their care.
 During high priority outbreaks, health departments or CDC staff will step in.
 During the SARS outbreak for example, CDC dedicated more than 800 staff to surveillance and containment efforts.
 Hospitals try to identify exposures to limit future transmission, to remove infectious staff from duty, and to provide prophylaxis or treatment.
-An example is shown below illustrating the number of healthcare workers and close contacts who developed infection from SARS.

-Existing Tools for identifying rHAI
+Existing tools for identifying rHAI

 Standard Comprehensive References: Three organizations, the Curry International Center, CDC and WHO have published very clear, exceptionally well done, evidence-based tools for the control of TB in Healthcare settings.
 Applying the principles of these guidelines and adapting the procedures to other respiratory diseases would likely contribute to the control of a variety of respiratory infections.
 Because of that, this review strongly recommends their use as primary references and resources, with additional focus on hand hygiene, and provision of large volumes of water to all facilities doing invasive procedures.
 All three organizations have developed training material related to these guides that are simple, clear and appropriate for a wide variety of settings: